SophiaPetrova/introduction-to-programming-presentation/slides.md

 * Dynamic - Shablons, filled with data from the User interface, there may be interaction with the user.
 Needs logic with collects and aggregates the data if needed (example: a CMS)
 * What we are going to do today falls in the first category

-# A great resource for a start in web-development!
+# A great resource for a start in web development!

 #### https://dusk.geo.orst.edu/gis/Google_Book_20Things.pdf